Erin-Weiss/PCA-Credit-Analysis/README.md

 - PC2 captures a "demographic/behavioral" axis — Cards and Age load positively, while Education loads negatively, indicating an inverse relationship between education level and number of cards held.
 - The first two components retain over 63% of total variance, providing a meaningful two-dimensional summary of the original six-feature space.
 - Biplot analysis confirms clear separation between financial capacity variables and demographic variables, supporting the interpretability of the reduced representation.

 ---

+## Business Value

+The separation of applicants along a "financial capacity" axis and a "demographic/behavioral" axis has direct applications in the financial services industry.
+Banks and fintech companies can leverage these principal components to segment customers into actionable groups — routing high-capacity applicants toward premium credit products while offering credit-building tools to others, improving conversion rates and reducing marketing spend on mismatched offers.

+From a modeling perspective, the strong correlation among Income, Limit, and Rating means that feeding all three into a downstream credit risk model introduces redundancy that can degrade performance and slow training.
+PCA-derived components are uncorrelated by construction, producing cleaner inputs for models like logistic regression or gradient boosting and improving both stability and interpretability in production scoring pipelines.

+At scale, these benefits compound.
+When organizations manage hundreds of applicant features across millions of records, PCA identifies which dimensions carry meaningful signal and which are noise.
+This reduces compute costs, accelerates model training cycles, and helps data teams focus resources on the variables that drive business outcomes rather than maintaining redundant feature sets.

+---